-It is actually a kind of by-product of Kombucha production, but we make ours on purpose, as over the time we found quite a few uses for it & otherwise we would not have enough of it.
+It is actually a kind of by-product of Kombucha production, but we make ours on purpose, as over the time we found quite a few uses for it and obviously we would not have enough of it.

-For this particular reason we have acquired a 50 L oak barrel
+For this particular reason we have acquired this50 L oak barrel

 Here our Kombucha Vinegar ages for 3-4 months.